JulianWinter1124/ecg-cpc/README.md

-# Classifciation of Electrocardiograms using Contrastive Predictive Coding
+# Classification of Electrocardiograms using Contrastive Predictive Coding

-This is the code for my master thesis "**Classifciation of Electrocardiograms using Contrastive Predictive Coding**" Contrastive Predictive Coding is an unsupervised learning approach from the paper [Representation Learning with Contrastive Predictive Coding
+This is the code for my master thesis "**Classification of Electrocardiograms using Contrastive Predictive Coding**" Contrastive Predictive Coding is an unsupervised learning approach from the paper [Representation Learning with Contrastive Predictive Coding
 ](https://doi.org/10.48550/arXiv.1807.03748) which learns data representation in latent space by using autoregressive models and is suitable for many data modalities.